FTB

 I have been playing with AI in one way or another for a while now.
 I have read a ton about it and thought even more about its implications — what it will do to this world, what it will do to my career, what it will do for our future.

-What does it actually mead to use AI?
+What does it actually mean to use AI?

 AI deleted my data and I am the one to blame